 Danielle Dean, still from Hemel, 2024.
 16mm film transferred to digital, 32:00.
 Courtesy the artist and 47 Canal, New York.
 Co-commissioned by The Vega Foundation; Mercer Union, Toronto; and Spike Island, Bristol.
 Collection of The Vega Foundation.

-Danielle Dean’s new film is a portrait of Hemel Hempstead, where she was raised and unfolds as a personal essay on the town’s history as a planned community under the New Towns Act of 1946.
-Titled Hemel, the work’s central reference is a 1957 sci-fi horror B-movie shot in town about the arrival of a non-human entity that infiltrates the minds of residents and endangers life with a toxic black slime.
-Playing a composite character based on herself and the movie’s detective protagonist, Dean’s extraordinary vantage brings together real and imagined worlds, both past and present.
+Danielle Dean’s Hemel explores the history of the artist's hometown, Hemel Hempstead, as a planned community under the New Towns Act of 1946.
+The work’s central reference is a 1957 sci-fi horror B-movie, also shot in the town, about the arrival of a non-human entity that infiltrates the minds of residents and endangers life with a toxic black slime.
+Playing a composite character based on herself and the B-movie’s detective protagonist, Dean’s vantage point brings together real and imagined worlds, both past and present.

-Filming in 16mm with an ensemble of non-actors and family, Hemel blurs fiction and documentary to expand a critical reading of the colonial overtones in the original movie, while recasting its visual language to consider the race, class, and labour dynamics of a small English town in the post-Brexit context.
-As she excavates recent events, historical archives, and personal histories that have transformed Hemel Hempstead, an encroaching dark flood, a growing shadow, a rising plume of smoke build layers of mystery throughout the work.
-Rows of identical housing, uniformed workers, and emptied lots signal an eerie tone within the mundane, drawing connections between the post-war ideals of the development corporation that established the town, and the mega-corporations shaping life and industry today.
+Filmed on 16mm with an ensemble of non-actors and family members, Hemel blurs science fiction and documentary to expand a critical reading of the colonial overtones of the original movie, while recasting its visual language to consider the race, class, and labour dynamics of a small English town in the post-Brexit context.
+As Dean excavates recent events, historical archives, and personal histories that have transformed Hemel Hempstead, an encroaching dark flood, a growing shadow, and a rising plume of smoke build layers of mystery throughout the work.
+Rows of identical housing, uniformed workers, and emptied lots signal an eerie tone within the mundane, drawing connections between post-war ideals of the development corporation that established the town, and the mega-corporations that shape both industry and life today.